sarthakxv/sarthakxv/README.md

 I'm newly in ❤️ with React.
 Exploring new technologies & Networking with people.

-- 💪 I’m currently working on a [DropBook](https://twitter.com/DropBook_), an ed-tech initiative.
+- 💪 I’m working on [DropBook](https://twitter.com/DropBook_), an ed-tech startup.

-- 🌱 I’m currently learning React.js, Redux, Node.
+- 🌱 Currently learning React.js, Gatsby, Node.

+- ✨ Working on my UI/UX and Creative writing skills.

-- 📒 I'm documenting my Journey and learninngs on my [blog](https://sarthakblogs.netlify.app)
+- 📒 Documenting my Journey and learning on my [Personal blog](https://sarthakblogs.netlify.app).

 - 📫 Fastest way to reach me?
-DM me on [Twitter](https://twitter.com/srthkv)
+DM me on [Twitter](https://twitter.com/srthkv).

-- 🤝 I’m looking to collaborate on Projects that are innovative, helpful and save user's time.
+- 🤝 I’m looking to collaborate on Projects that are Challanging and Innovative.
     - 💡 If you've ideas, reach out to me.

-- ⚡ Fun fact: I love reading and writing, and planning to publish a short story collection book in 2022
+- ⚡ Fun fact: I love *reading* and *writing*.
+Planning to publish a Book of Short Stories collection in 2022.

 ### Web Development Stack
 <img alt="HTML5" src="https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white"/>